Togev/dungeon-finder/README.md

+# DungeonFinder

+DungeonFinder is a web app that helps users discover and manage their tabletop games and sessions.

+> **Note:** This project uses Django 5.2.4 and Python 3.12.

+> **External APIs ised:** UI-Avatars.com.

-# Django Project Setup Guide
+# DungeonFinder Setup Guide

 ## 1. Clone the repo